2020 - 2021 Middle School Division

 The Middle School Division allows students the opportunity to explore and learn more about the health care field.
 This information can be used to define a possible future occupation, and the skills learned can be used for a lifetime!
 HOSA programs are taught in middle and high schools, regional vocational/technical centers, community colleges and universities throughout Florida, the nation, and internationally.

-All Middle School competitive events will be International Category events and Middle school members are able to compete in only one competitive event total, plus as many Recognition Category events as they would like.
+Middle school members are able to compete in only one competitive event total, plus as many Recognition Category events as they would like.
 Only the top 3 competitors in each event from the regional conferences will be able to advance and compete at the State Leadership Conference (SLC); however, if any of the top 3 competitors are unable to attend the SLC, the 4th and/or 5th place competitors may take their place as long as there are no more than 3 competitors per event from one region competing at the SLC.
 The SLC Registration Deadline Date will still need to be met for any 4th and/or 5th place competitor substitutions.

 – Competitor Limits – Middle school members may enter only one event total, and/or as many Recognition Category events as they would like (please see below).